kragen/derctuo/markdown/logsl.md

 from the gorilla to the rest of the jungle.

-Python pickle does this by defining methods on the banana object; at this point the interface ("the copy protocol") is extremely complex, involving methods known as `__getstate__`, `__getnewargs__`, `__getnewargs_ex__` (I'm not kidding), `__reduce__`, and, just to add insult to injury, `__reduce_ex__`.
+Python pickle does this by defining methods on the banana object; at this point the interface (“the copy protocol”) is extremely complex, involving methods known as `__getstate__`, `__getnewargs__`, `__getnewargs_ex__` (I’m not kidding), `__reduce__`, and, just to add insult to injury, `__reduce_ex__`.
 In a simple case, `Banana.__getstate__` can simply return a copy of its instance variables dictionary with `gorilla` set to null (`None`).

-I think that probably a better approach for such cases is to include something other than a class in the whitelist of "classes", which undertakes the work of computing different serialization data.
-The simplest case is AliasedClass, where we might want to map the class name of the object back to the alias we're expecting to find at deserialization time.
+I think that probably a better approach for such cases is to include something other than a class in the whitelist of “classes”, which undertakes the work of computing different serialization data.
+The simplest case is AliasedClass, where we might want to map the class name of the object back to the alias we’re expecting to find at deserialization time.
 This requires making an entry that maps the runtime dynamic class to the AliasedClass instance.
-But in another case we might want to, say, produce a "reduced" banana:
+But in another case we might want to, say, produce a “reduced” banana:

     def Banana(banana):
         d = banana.__dict__.copy()